jwbrew/elm-puzzler/README.md

 A framework for creating puzzles & solutions written in Elm, to help newcomers learn the language and then move on to building their own puzzles.

+N.B.
+This is *very* much a work in progress.
+Inspired by [Elm London](https://www.meetup.com/Elm-London-Meetup/) and intended as an educational tool.
+Contributions immensely welcome.

 ### A Puzzle

 Puzzler exports the `Puzzle` type, which provides a standardised interface for